-Boasting two of New Zealand’s top ski fields, Cardrona Alpine Resort and Treble Cone, Wanaka ski resort offers a true winter town atmosphere with a unique buzz about town, while still offering a nice sense of relaxation.
+Boasting two of New Zealand’s top ski fields, Cardrona Alpine Resort and Treble Cone, Wanaka ski fields offer a true winter town atmosphere with a unique buzz about town, while still offering a nice sense of relaxation.

 Cardrona Ski Resort is New Zealand’s most popular ski area, attracting all kinds of snow enthusiasts – from beginners & families, to Olympic & X Games athletes.
 What sets it apart from other areas is its world class facilities, they really are carving their way to the top and each year there is a new development to get excited about!

 Cardrona has the most varied terrain than any other area in New Zealand, from beginner to expert runs.
 It also has olympic grade half pipes and an extensive freestyle park – great entertainment on your ride up the chairlift!
 It is notably the most family friendly ski area in NZ, offering fantastic childcare and kids club options.
 In addition, Cardrona boasts a 150m long SunKid Conveyor with a ‘Gallery’ see-through tunnel (a closed in learner conveyor), plus their new Chondola ‘chairlift – gondola’ – the first of it’s kind in New Zealand!

 Treble Cone offers a whole different experience.
 This is what makes the Wanaka resort a ski destination gem to suit any skier or rider.
 Treble Cone, Wanaka NZ is the largest ski area in the Queenstown Southern Lakes District, accessing 550ha of rideable terrain.
 Covering a leg burning 700m of vertical, it is recognised for its long runs and uncrowded piste and off-piste trails.
 The views are unbeatable with all runs overlooking Lake Wanaka!